xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]:
 ```

-Note that in this step, if any parameter is invalid, *SolvPred* will ask you to re-input a valid number.
+If any parameter is invalid, *SolvPred* will ask to re-input a valid number.

 Now specify target D, P, H: